Legal Memo Format Basics

 [Bloomberg Law’s Essential Career Toolkit can help you excel in class and jump-start your legal career to successfully transition from law student to lawyer.]

 What is the legal memo assignment?

-The legal memo is an objective memorandum that provides you the opportunity to review and research relevant case law, analyze the facts under that law, and impartially assess the potential outcome of a matter.
+The legal memo is an objective memorandum that provides you the opportunity to review and research relevant case law, investigate relevant facts using available resources, analyze those facts under that law, and impartially assess the potential outcome of a matter.
 The legal memo is an assignment that law firm associates are frequently asked to provide to senior attorneys.

 Far too often, however, the assigning attorney takes one look at the result and replies, “I knew this already.”
 To prevent this outcome, it’s important to write a legal memo with sufficient understanding of audience, scope, purpose, and format.
 With proper planning, law firm associates can maximize the odds of favorable reception at the outset.

 Bloomberg Law can help you understand and apply legal issues to your legal memo assignment, so your final product addresses all relevant points right out of the gate.

 What’s the difference between a closed legal memo and an open legal memo?